pietheinstrengholt/redpepper/readme.md

 * Filtering tinymce
 * Change and compare of template changes
 * Check builder user to perform changes on template descriptions/creation
+* Remove fields such as template process_and_organisation_description, etc.